Sichuan Peppers Decoded: 7 Science-Backed Techniques for Authentic Mala Flavor Mastery

 #3: A Colorful History in Chinese Cuisine

 Sichuan peppers have been used in China for over 2,000 years.
-Archaeological evidence shows their presence in ancient tombs, and historical records mention them as far back as the Han Dynasty.
+Archaeological evidence from the Han Dynasty (206 BCE–220 CE) shows their presence in ancient tombs.
+Historical records indicate they were initially used for medicinal purposes before becoming culinary staples.

 Ancient artifacts related to Sichuan pepper use